ntmbayfield/g88-lecture-docs/JavaScript/Scope/scope.md

 ---

-> How to you access the 'global' scope variable?
+> How do you access the 'global' scope variable?

 ---
 #Block Scope (ES6)